LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/introduction.rst

 **Polymorphism** is an object-oriented mechanism that allows for objects of different types to be used in the same way.

-..
-TODO: add a casting ref from section in inheritance chapter

 We’ve already encountered polymorphism made possible by inheritance when talking about :ref:`casting <casting>` with our ``Cat`` and ``HouseCat`` classes.
 In that case, we stored an object of type ``HouseCat`` in its compatible type, ``Cat``.